 Location.
 42° 55.935′ N, 73° 14.542′ W. Marker is in North Bennington, Vermont, in Bennington County.
 Marker can be reached from the intersection of Buckley Road (Vermont Route 67) and Depot Street, on the right when traveling north.
-Touch for map.
-Marker is a metal plaque mounted at eye-level, directly on the subject building, near the northwest corner of the building.
+Marker is a metal plaque mounted at eye-level, directly on the subject building, Touch for map.
 Marker is in this post office area: North Bennington VT 05257, United States of America.
+Touch for directions.

 More about this marker.
 The former North Bennington Railroad Depot and parking lot are directly across Buckley Road from the North Bennington Post Office.